I’m a Real Person

 The Velveteen Rabbit shaped my life.

-I’ve been teaching over 25 years.
+I’ve been teaching over 30 years.
 I’ve taught writing workshops with folks from 5 - 98.
 I worked as a poet-in-the-schools and I was a playwright-in-residence at a black box theatre in Phoenix called Planet Earth.
 I have taught writing and yoga workshops nationally at the Kripalu Center for Yoga and Health and The Omega Institute in New York.
 I’ve taught at the community college level full-time since 2005, teaching and developing curriculum ranging from developmental writing courses to innovative freshman composition sequences to advanced creative writing classes.
 I also teach psychology.
 (Hint: psychology and creative writing = storytelling alchemy!)

+I’ve worked as a book coach for Author Accelerator, as well as with many private clients.
 I’ve also worked as a grief counselor at The New Song Center for Grieving Children, Camp Paz and Stepping Stones for Hope.
 I wrote a grant that allowed me to develop writing workshops specifically for women in transitional housing and women in addiction treatment.
 I’ve conducted writing workshops in juvenile detention facilities, Girl Scout Camps, and a pop-up workshop on train car in Italy.

 I’ve helped literally thousands of writers with their work.